This blog is currently written in an awkward mix of

 In this blog post I’ll explain how I was able to export my org-mode

-.
+files from a Makefile.
 You can find the entire solution on Github at

 mads-hartmann/mads-hartmann.github.com.